Oracle beats outlook, shrugs off fiscal debate

 On Tuesday, Oracle forecast earnings per share in the current fiscal third quarter of 64 to 68 cents, excluding items.
 That was about level with an average forecast for 66 cents.

-"It tells you that there's still money being spent by enterprises on software.
+"It tells you that there's still money being spend by enterprises on software.
 It's not like the world has ground to a halt," MacMillan said.

 The picture was not so bright for Oracle's troubled hardware division, which it acquired with its $5.6 billion purchase of Sun Microsystems in January 2010.
 The division's revenue has fallen every quarter since it closed that deal.